fbpx

 Spend 10 days living in step with the edible landscape of Takigahara: a rural community in Japan where people coexist with nature, and neither the mountains nor the long culture of food cultivation has moved for centuries.

-From chopsticks to salt to ingredients to plate, together we will build a meal from our surroundings – carving bamboo, harvesting seawater, foraging edible plants, fermenting, and embracing the practice of seasonal cooking.
+From chopsticks to ingredients to plate, together we will build a meal from our surroundings: carving bamboo, harvesting wakame, foraging edible plants, fermenting, and embracing the practice of seasonal cooking.
+This will be enjoyed as a feast on our final night in a restaurant we craft for each other and the people we’ve met over the course of the project.

 16 places only.